 You’d think that since square bathtubs have those nice square lines, they would take up less room and save a bit of space.
 “In reality, they need even more floor space than their rounded counterparts,” John notes.
 “Their sharper angles require more open space around all sides of the bathtub to make sure you don’t have an unwelcome bump on the corner as you walk by.”

 Whether you’re looking for a primary bathroom overhaul or you’re ready to tackle the entire primary suite, schedule your complimentary, in-home or virtual consultation with John.
 Looking for even more home renovation tips, tricks, and inspiration?
-Register for an upcoming virtual seminar and make sure to follow Normandy Remodeling on Facebook and Instagram.
+Make sure to follow Normandy Remodeling on Facebook and Instagram.

 Ever had the pleasure of stepping on a floor vent in the bathroom?
 If yes, you know just how uncomfortable of an experience it can really be.
 Combine that with the often unfortunate placement of the vent being directly in front of your vanity, and you have a new level of annoyance.
 I mean all those dropped earrings, q-tips, and mascara brushes that have slipped between those grates could’ve saved you a fortune, right?